 Learning always begins with the self.
-For this reason, I recommend taking the initiative to learn on your own using an online language software before reaching out to others to help you.
+For this reason, I recommend taking the initiative to learn on your own using online language software before reaching out to others to help you.
 The first time I tried to learn French via online, I used Babbel and I loved it!
 That was in 2012 and today, it has grown to many other languages!
-Today, you can learn English, French, Spanish, German, Turkish, Italian, Portuguese, Swedish, Danish, Norwegian, Indonesian, Dutch, Polish and even Russian!
+Today, you can learn English, French, Spanish, German, Turkish, Italian, Portuguese, Swedish, Danish, Norwegian, Indonesian, Dutch, Polish and even Russian on the site.

 I love their site because it is very interactive and makes learning more interesting!
 They don’t make you learn a lot of information at once.
-Instead, it breaks it down in chapters and introduces only a few vocabulary each time.
-Then, it tests your memory using multiple choice and fill-in-the blanks.
-Finally, it ends off with a listening comprehension, where you learn how the words are now used in context of a real conversation.
+Instead, it breaks it down in chapters and introduces only a few vocabularies each time.
+Then, it tests your memory using multiple choice and fill-in-the-blanks.
+Finally, it ends off with a listening comprehension, where you learn how the words are now used in the context of a real conversation.
 It really is an all-in-one interactive package that makes learning fun!

 Once you have started to grasp some basic grammar and vocabulary, it is time to find someone to practice with you!
 This is really key because you need to practice your new knowledge and to not forget what you had just learned.
-Personally, this is my favourite part becuase I like meeting and helping people, so this is kililng two birds with one stone.
+Personally, this is my favourite part because I like meeting and helping people, so this is killing two birds with one stone.

 In my How to Make Friends Abroad post, I already mentioned that language exchange is a great way to learn from locals.
 Since you are also teaching someone your native tongue in exchange to practice theirs, it’s a win-win situation and you both learn something for free!
 For many years, I have used Conversation Exchange to help me find a language partner when I am in a new city.
 They have a ‘country’ option where you can scout for someone who is located where you currently reside in.
 However, if you prefer an online conversation, they can also do that too!